codificat/kubevirt-tutorial/labs/lab4/lab4.md

 ...
 ```

-Let's use *virtctl* now to actually start our virtual machine:
+The *VirtualMachine* object is the definition of our VM, now we can instantiate it using *virtctl* as follows:

 ```console
 $ virtctl start vm1
 VM vm1 was scheduled to start
 ```

-A *virt-launcher* Pod should be starting, which will spawn the actual virtual machine:
+A *virt-launcher* Pod should be starting now, which will spawn the actual virtual machine instance (or VMI):

 ```console
 $ kubectl get pods -w